Bill of attainder: Supreme Court cases

 The Taft–Hartley Act (enacted in 1947) sought to ban political strikes by Communist-dominated labour unions by requiring all elected labour leaders to take an oath that they were not and had never been members of the Communist Party USA, and that they did not advocate violent overthrow of the U.S. government.
 It also made it a crime for members of the Communist Party to serve on executive boards of labour unions.
 In American Communications Association v.
 Douds, 339 U.S. 382 (1950), the Supreme Court had said that the requirement for the oath was not a bill of attainder because: 1) anyone could avoid punishment by disavowing the Communist Party, and 2) it focused on a future act (overthrow of the government) and not a past one.
 Reflecting current fears, the Court commented in Douds on approving the specific focus on Communists by noting what a threat communism was.
 The Court had added an "escape clause" test to determining whether a law was a bill of attainder.

 In United States v.
 Brown, 381 U.S. 437 (1965), the Court invalidated the section of the statute that criminalized a former communist serving on a union's executive board.
 Clearly, the Act had focused on past behaviour and had specified a specific class of people to be punished.
 Many legal scholars assumed that the Brown case effectively, if not explicitly, overruled Douds.
 The Court did not apply the punishment prong of the Douds test, leaving legal scholars confused as to whether the Court still intended it to apply.

 The Supreme Court emphasized the narrowness and rationality of bills of attainder in Nixon v.
 Administrator of General Services, 433 U.S. 425 (1977).
 During the Watergate scandal, in 1974 Congress passed the Presidential Recordings and Materials Preservation Act, which required the General Services Administration to confiscate former President Richard Nixon's presidential papers to prevent their destruction, screen out those which contained national security and other issues which might prevent their publication, and release the remainder of the papers to the public as fast as possible.
 The Supreme Court upheld the law in Nixon, arguing that specificity alone did not invalidate the act because the President constituted a "class of one".
 Thus, specificity was constitutional if it was rationally related to the class identified.
 The Court modified its punishment test, concluding that only those laws which historically offended the bill of attainder clause were invalid.
 The Court also found it significant that Nixon was compensated for the loss of his papers, which alleviated the punishment.
-The Court modified the punishment prong by holding that punishment could survive scrutiny if it was rationally related to other, nonpunitive goals.
+The Court modified the punishment prong by holding that punishment could survive scrutiny if rationally related to other, nonpunitive goals.
 Finally, the Court concluded that the legislation must not be intended to punish; legislation enacted for otherwise legitimate purposes could be saved so long as punishment was a side-effect rather than the main purpose of the law.